HerissonMignion/personal_website/arise-source/posts/bash-advanced-redirections/index.md

 redirections, because this is essentially a "problem" with the syntax of the shell, it's not a technical constraint.

-On Linux, pipe goes in only one direction, but on some BSDs pipes are bidirectionnal.
+On Linux, pipes go in only one direction, but on some BSDs pipes are bidirectionnal.